markh-de/KiVar/README.md

 _Examples:_

 * To assign the fictional value `don't care` (a string containing a single quotation mark and a space), the appropriate value argument in the choice definition would be either `'don\'t care'` or `don\'t\ care`.
-* To use `-12V`, (a string starting with a dash), as a value, the choice definition arguments `'-12V'` or `\-12V` would be appropriate.
+* To use `-12V` (a string starting with a dash) as a value, the choice definition arguments `'-12V'` or `\-12V` would be appropriate.
 If the dash were not escaped, `-12V` would be interpreted as an (unknown) option.
 * To assign an empty component value, use an empty quoted string `''` as choice definition argument.
-* To assign a simple "one-word" (not separated by a space character) component value, the value does not need to be quoted.
+* To assign a simple single-worded (not separated by a space character) component value, the value does not need to be quoted.
 E.g., `10mH` or `'10mH'` are equivalent.

 _Note:_ The same rules apply for aspect and choice names.
 E.g., the rule `'Aspect Name' 'Choice One'('Value One') Choice\ Two(Value\ Two)` is valid.